Introduction to Machine Learning for the Sciences

 \section{Structuring Data without Neural Networks}

-Deep learning with neural networks is very much at the forefront of the recent renaissance in machine learning.
+\sectionmark{Structuring Data} Deep learning with neural networks is very much at the forefront of the recent renaissance in machine learning.
 However, machine learning is not synonymous with neural networks.
 There is a wealth of machine learning approaches without neural networks, and the boundary between them and conventional statistical analysis is not always sharp.

-It is a common misconception that neural network techniques would always outperform these approaches.
+It is a common misconception that neural-network techniques would always outperform these approaches.
 In fact, in some cases, a simple linear method could achieve faster and better results.
 Even when we might eventually want to use a deep network, simpler approaches may help to understand the problem we are facing and the specificity of the data so as to better formulate our machine learning strategy.
-In this chapter, we shall explore machine learning approaches without the use of neural networks.
-This will further allow us to introduce basic concepts and the general form of a machine learning workflow.
+In this chapter, we shall explore machine-learning approaches without the use of neural networks.
+This will further allow us to introduce basic concepts and the general form of a machine-learning workflow.